eikehmueller/ma32070/lectures/Notes.md

 b = np.array([-7.2, 0.6, 1.3], dtype=float)
 A = np.array([[4.3, -1.2, 2.8],[0.7, 7.3, 1.1], [-0.4, 0.2, 9.7]], dtype=float)
 ```
-Usually we can leave out the keyword argument `dtype=float`.
-However, since Python will infer the data type automatically, it is required in cases like `z = np.array([1,2,4])` which by default will create an integer-valued array (in contrast, `v = np.array([1.2,7.6,2.1])` will result in an array whose entries are of type `float`).
-Recall also that there is a subtle difference between [`np.array()`](https://numpy.org/doc/stable/reference/generated/numpy.array.html) and [`np.asarray()`](https://numpy.org/doc/stable/reference/generated/numpy.asarray.html): the latter will try to only create a reference to the data.
+Usually we can leave out the keyword argument `dtype=float` which explicitly specifies the data type.
+However, since without this keyword Python will infer the data type automatically, it is required in cases like `z = np.array([1,2,4])` which by default will create an integer-valued array (in contrast, `v = np.array([1.2,7.6,2.1])` will result in an array whose entries are of type `float` since Python interprets `1.2` as a real number).

+Recall also that there is a subtle difference between [`np.array()`](https://numpy.org/doc/stable/reference/generated/numpy.array.html) and [`np.asarray()`](https://numpy.org/doc/stable/reference/generated/numpy.asarray.html): the latter will try to only create a reference to the data while the former will create a new copy.

 ### Special matrices
 It is possible to create special matrices such as the identity or a matrix containing only zeros: